Bizarre

 10 Most Scary Paintings: Odilon Redon, The Smiling Spider, 1881, Louvre, Paris, France.

-It was during his most acute period of pictorial experimentation that Redon placed himself in the opposite position to his post-impressionist counterparts.
+It was during his most acute period of pictorial experimentation that Odilon Redon placed himself in the opposite position to his Post-Impressionist counterparts.
 At one stage he went through a black period.
 It was then that he captured elements that demonstrate the sinister nature of humanity in contrasts that were unusual for his time.
 The Smiling Spider is part of his obsession with black.
 In fact, Redon believed that “there is no more beautiful color in the palette”.

-Inspiration from a morgue
+8. Inspiration from a Morgue

 Théodore Géricault, The Severed Heads.
 On the left side is the female head which has closed eyes and bright white skin, while on the right is the male head with open mouth and open eyes which look at the viewer freely.
 Serrated, rough spots on the neck illustrate the cruel and torturous death these characters have agonized at the guillotine.
 Loose lines for the visualization of face and tissue contribute to the dramatic effect of the work.